Bluh7/vision-enhancer/README.md

 ## Goal

-Providing a free of charge upsampling and image enhancement in general for whoever wants
+Provide a free of charge upsampling and image enhancement in general for whoever wants